-The UK Alvey Programme's PLANIT Community Club produced a prototype planners' aid called the Interactive Planners' Assistant (IPA) during 1986-7 [9],[17].
-It could perform "single step plan modifications" to allow a user to monitor the actual execution of a plan and to investigate options and the consequences of changes or decisions.
+The Planit ipa could perform "single step plan modifications" to allow a user to monitor the actual execution of a plan and to investigate options and the consequences of changes or decisions.
 Active support to providing valid options for user choice was given by the system.
 The IPA made use of AI plan representations which could capture intentions, rich resource models, dependencies between tasks, plan alternatives, domain capabilities and task descriptions.
-The plan representation used was based on Edinburgh work on the AI planners Nonlin [18] and O-Plan [7].
+The plan representation used was based on Edinburgh work on the AI planners Nonlin [16] and O-Plan1 [6].

-The PLANIT Club involved 29 organisations in the UK who worked with support from the UK government's Alvey Programme of research into Intelligent Knowledge Based Systems during 1986 and 1987.
-AIAI provided the core rationale and design for the IPA - the main prototype tool produced during the Club programme.
-A paper [20] gives details of our experience of participation in the PLANIT Club.
+The Planit Club involved 29 organisations in the UK who worked with support from the UK government's Alvey Programme of research into Intelligent Knowledge Based Systems during 1986 and 1987.
+Aiai provided the core rationale and design for the IPA - the main prototype tool produced during the Club programme.
+A paper [18] gives details of our experience of participation in the Planit Club.

-2.1 Application - An Enterprise for Oil Tanker Truck Production
+3.1 Application - An Enterprise for Oil Tanker Truck Production